Overview of the CASE II Project

 The activities of the Project cover the following key domains of aviation security:

-The activities are delivered by a combination of experts from the dedicated Project team within ECAC and from the ECAC Member States, which release experts selected for their technical competencies, their operational, international experience and their language skills.
-Subject–matter experts from Partner States may contribute as well.
+The activities are delivered by a combination of experts from the CASE II Project team and from the ECAC Member States and Partner States in the regions covered by the Project, which release experts selected for their technical competencies, their operational and international experience, and their language skills on a short-term basis or through secondment.

 Click here for the ECAC CASE II Project catalogue of activities (February 2021)

-See our staff members of the CASE II Project.
+See the staff members of the CASE II Project.